CMSC226F18/assignment-2-shell/README.md

-## CMSC 226##
 # Project #3: Writing a Custom Shell<br>
-## Due: October 10, 2018

-The objective of this lab is to give you a bit of more advanced systems programming using C.  You will need to use pointers, dynamic memory allocation, fork(), and wait().
+The objective of this lab is to give you a bit of more advanced systems programming using C.  You will need to use pointers, dynamic memory allocation, `fork()`, and `wait()`.
 You must complete this lab so that it compiles and runs correctly on your Raspberry Pi.
 Beware: a program that works on a Mac may not work on Raspbian!

 Solutions will not receive full credit if they fail to compile, crash, are incomplete, or have memory leaks.
 All functions and any significant algorithms must be fully explained by comments.

-##Part 1: Fixing the helper functions##
+## Part 1: Fixing the helper functions

 1. You should read through the code (`shell.h` and `shell.c`) to make sure you understand the functions I've written to get you started.